Swegbloo/Nemoh/doc/test-cases.rst

 The body has the usual 6 degrees of freedom (surge, sway, heave, roll, pitch, yaw).
 It features a full non-symmetrical body mesh, deep water and a wave direction :math:`\beta=0^{\circ}`.
 Comparisons of NEMOH results against Aquaplus are shown in :numref:`fig:NonSymmetrical_1` and :numref:`fig:NonSymmetrical_2`, a slight difference is observed in the results.
-Added mass and damping coefficients comparison between NEMOH and HYDROSTAR are shown in :numref:`fig:NonSymmetrical_mass` and :numref:`fig:NonSymmetrical_damp`, and for the excitation force is in :numref:`fig:NonSymmetrical_excforce`.
+Added mass and damping coefficients comparison between NEMOH and HydroSTAR are shown in :numref:`fig:NonSymmetrical_mass` and :numref:`fig:NonSymmetrical_damp`, and for the excitation force is in :numref:`fig:NonSymmetrical_excforce`.
-Good agreement between NEMOH and HYDROSTAR is achieved.
+Good agreement between NEMOH and HydroSTAR is achieved.

 .. _`fig:NonSymmetrical_1`:
 .. figure:: figures/Ver_NonSymmetrical_1.svg